 Click Here to Read Article …

-good goals for work, bad goal setting, good work goals, bad goals settings
+good goals for work, bad goal setting, good work goals, bad examples of goals setting, bad goals settings, Wkhat is a bad goal

 Having goals is an automatic tendency for everyone – and the goals will be wide in range and scope.
 What might be something you find not really worthy of being pursued another may envision as an ultimate achievement.
 It is the achieving them that is the challenging part – although I’d argue that even sitting down to set goals is a larger challenge.
 It should serve to be an offshoot of your to-do list…and once you’ve put them down and have them in writing, they’re a lot tougher to ignore.